tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Simple Memory bounded A* (SMA*)

 - Similar to A*, except when reaching the memory limit, the worse node is thrown away
-- If a branch comes to a dead end or is proven subobtimal (due to triangle inequality), it can be thrown away and the memory used to reexplore
+- If a branch comes to a dead end or is proven subobtimal (due to triangle inequality), it can be thrown away and the memory used to re-explore

 ### Bidirectional Heuristic Search